nginxinc/nginx-ingress-workshops/Azure/labs/lab3/readme.md

 You will want to create a new `app registration` from within Azure Active Directory.

+Login into Microsoft Azure Portal and navigate to Azure Active Directory.
+1. Click on `app registrations`.
+2. CLick the `+` button at the top for `New registration`
+3. Fill out the fields and name your application registration.
+4. You can ignore `redirect` URI for now.
+We will configure this later.

 ![App registration!](./images/app-reg.PNG "App registration")

 Take note of the `application (client) ID` as that will be required for setup.
 You will need to create a new `client credentials` for the secret that will be used with NIC and Azure AD.

-Creating "client secret"
+Creating `client secret`
 When you create a new app registration, you will also need to create a new `client-secret` that will be used by NGINX Ingress controller.
-This secret will be used to generate a Kubernetes Secret as part of the workdflow
+This secret will be used to generate a Kubernetes Secret as part of the workdflow.
+To create your `client secret`, fro within the application we registered in the above, `click` into the application itself.
+Once within the application, on the right side you will see `client credentials`.
+When `client credentials` is open, click on the `+` button for `New client secret`.

+You will be asked to provide a description of the secret as well as an expiration.
+Feel in as you see fit.

+Once you have created the secert, you will see the secret below.
+The `value` column wil lbe the value you want to look for and copy.
+This is what will be used to create our Kubernetes secret for OIDC.

 Within the Azure AD portal and app registration screen, create your `client-secret`:

 ![Client secret!](./images/client-secret.JPG "Client secret")